Don Pridemore

-Donald Pridemore (born October 20, 1946) is a Wisconsin electrical engineer and politician.
+Donald Pridemore (born October 20, 1946) is an American retired electrical engineer and Republican politician from Hartford, Wisconsin.
+He was a member of the Wisconsin State Assembly for 10 years, from 2005 to 2015.
+He also ran unsuccessfully for Wisconsin Superintendent of Public Instruction in 2013, for Wisconsin Senate in a 2021 special election, and for Wisconsin's 98th Assembly district in 2024.

 Early life

 Pridemore was born in Milwaukee, Wisconsin, and graduated from Milwaukee Lutheran High School in 1964.
 From 1965 to 1969 he served in the U.S. Air Force.
 In 1977, he received a Bachelor of Science degree in electrical engineering from Marquette University.
 Before entering politics, Pridemore worked in electrical engineering.

 Political career

 Pridemore was elected to the Wisconsin State Assembly in 2004, and won re-election four more times.